ironblodz/tecprestige/wp-content/plugins/advanced-product-fields-for-woocommerce/readme.txt

  You'll need WooCommerce 3.6.0 or higher, WordPress 4.7 or higher, and PHP 7.0 or higher to make this plugin work.

 == Changelog ==

+= 1.6.13 =
+ * Fix: fixed a few translation strings.
+ * Other: added changelog.txt.
+ * Other: verified Woo 9.8 pre-release compatibility.
+ * Dev: fixed developer filters for field and container classes.

+= 1.6.12 =
+ * Fix: a few texts were not translatable yet.
+This is now fixed.
+ * Other: verified compatibility with the upcoming WP version 6.7.

+= 1.6.11 =
+ * Fix: fixed a PHP 8 deprecation warning.

 = 1.6.10 =
  * Fix: products with a large amount of variations and no fields present wrongly called our "calculate" method.